 Housing costs in Sutton are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Sutton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sutton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sutton is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Sutton who work in management occupations (13.75%), sales jobs (13.73%), and office and administrative support (13.57%).

 The per capita income in Sutton in 2010 was $42,050, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $168,200 for a family of four.